slices of sourdough honey oat bread with sourdough ears

 I think we can all agree that homemade bread is always a good idea.
 I have found that baking bread using a sourdough starter fits easily into my busy life.
 It is a delicious adventure with so many avenues to explore.

 You can use a sourdough active starter, full of wild yeast and beneficial bacteria, in a wide variety of bread recipes.
 From sweet sourdough cinnamon raisin bread to savory pepperoni sourdough bread.
 But that’s not all.
 You can also use the sourdough discard to make delicious muffins, scones, and sauces.
-Be sure to explore some of my sourdough recipes.
+Be sure to explore my sourdough recipes.

 What is Sourdough Oat Honey Bread?